textninja/mychsa/README.md

 ## Continuous integration

 TODO Github actions are used to automatically run the end to end tests on Github's CI/CD platform.

+## Planned improvements

+ - log routing to elasticsearch with fluentd